slothsoft/maven-php-plugin/wiki/readme/README.md

 You need at least **Java ${java-version}** to run or use this framework.
 You also must have at least **PHP 5.4** on your `PATH`, so that the command `php -v` returns something useful.

+To see the Java and PHP versions this project is tested against take a look at the [Travis config file](https://github.com/slothsoft/maven-php-plugin/blob/master/.travis.yml).

 ### Installing